kstenerud/concise-encoding/cbe-specification.md

 ### Typed Array

 A typed array encodes an array of values of a fixed type and size.
-With arrays, the values are all adjacent to each other in the stream, allowing large amounts of data to be easily copied between the stream and your internal structures.
+In a CBE document, the array elements will all be adjacent to each other, allowing large amounts of data to be easily copied between the stream and your internal structures.

 Fixed width types boolean, signed/unsigned integer (8-64 bit), binary float (16-64 bit), and UUID can be stored in typed arrays.
 For other types, use a [list](#list).